Power Your Software Testing

 Key features:

-Best for: Organizing manual test cases, planning test cycles, and tracking execution progress in a simple interface.
+TestLodge is ideal for organizing manual test cases, planning test cycles, and tracking execution progress through a simple, intuitive interface.

 ZAP is a free and open-source manual testing tool from OWASP for security testing web applications.
 It works between the tester’s browser and the application, capturing and examining web traffic.
 ZAP enables hands-on inspection of requests, responses, and vulnerabilities, making it practical for manual security testing and helping testers ensure web applications are safe.